-There’s so much to love, and in some instances “dis-love,” about both Nvidia and AMD graphics.
+There’s so much to love about both Nvidia and AMD graphics.
 In the end, both of these companies rely on competition with each other to thrive.
 Suffice to say, the Nvidia vs AMD debate requires that you understand there’s a reason Radeon and GeForce GPUs are so similar in performance right now.

 Each company is doing its best to keep up with the mindshare of the other, and that’s good for us.
 They’re basically fighting for our money, learning from each other’s mistakes and legislating marked improvements along the way.

 It’s up to you who wins the fiery contest of Nvidia vs AMD, although we will say this: Nvidia is unmatched in the 4K market right now.
 If it helps any, the RTX 2080 Ti is probably your best bet if you want your PC to keep up with your Ultra HD display – as long as you can afford it.
-If you’re on a budget, though, Nvidia and AMD graphics cards will be about the same, at least until lower-end Turing cards make their way to the public.
+On the other hand, if you’re on a budget and looking into mid-range cards, Nvidia and AMD graphics cards will probably be about the same.

 - These are the best PC games you can play right now